meow-edit/meow/README.md

   (add-to-list 'meow-normal-state-mode-list 'py-shell-mode))
 ```

 `meow-selection-command-fallback` A list of cons.
-There are commands working on selections: `meow-save`, `meow-change`, `meow-replace` and `meow-reverse`, if no selection is available, it is possible to give them a fallback behaviour.
+Some commands(listed below) are only working on selections.
+If no selection is available, it is possible to give them a fallback behaviour.

+- `meow-cancel-selection`
+- `meow-reverse`
+- `meow-save`
+- `meow-change`
+- `meow-replace`
+- `meow-delete`
+- `meow-kill`。

 ```emacs-lisp
 ;; This is the default value